barbosantos/kafka-studies/chapter_4/consumers_notes.md

 ### Poll method

 After creating a consumer object, we use the ```Poll()``` method to read messages from the kafka topic. ```Poll()``` return a list of records if any found.
 Another important factor had to do with consumer lifetime.
-As we saw on last sessions, if the consumer stops sending hearbeats to the kafka broker it will be considered dead, and the partitions it had ownership will be reassigned (rebalance).
+As we saw on last sessions, if the consumer stops sending heartbeats to the kafka broker it will be considered dead, and the partitions it had ownership will be reassigned (rebalance).
 The method responsible for sending the heartbeats is ```Poll()```.

-The paramater ```max.poll.interval.ms``` is used to configure how long the broker will wait to receive heartbeats from ```Poll()``` before considering the consumer dead.
+The parameter ```max.poll.interval.ms``` is used to configure how long the broker will wait to receive heartbeats from ```Poll()``` before considering the consumer dead.

 > **_NOTE:_** There are more specific parameters to deal with consumer life/heartbeats.
 For example,  ```heartbeat.interval.ms```, which controls how frequently the Kafka consumer will send a heartbeat to the group coordinator, and